ChrisMissal/Bender/README.md

 Bender [![Build Status](https://travis-ci.org/mikeobrien/Bender.png)](https://travis-ci.org/mikeobrien/Bender)
 =============

-Bender is a simple xml and json de/serialization library for .NET.
-Unlike the `JavaScriptSerializer`, `XmlSerializer` and `DataContractSerializer`, Bender gives you complete control over how values are de/serialized.
+Bender is a simple xml and json serialization library for .NET and Mono.
+Unlike the `JavaScriptSerializer`, `XmlSerializer` and `DataContractSerializer`, Bender gives you complete control over how values are serialized.
 Bender is ~%10 faster than the `XmlSerializer` and `JavaScriptSerializer`.

 Install
 ------------